 A relative newcomer to the mountain biking scene, Pivot Cycles has quickly established itself as a dependable manufacturer that makes some of the best bikes on the market today.

-The company focuses on trail and all-mountain bikes.
+The company focuses on the trail and all-mountain bikes.
 Its flagship model, the Mach 6, is designed for power riders who want to attack the trails.
-Pivot makes super-light, but durable frames that’s perfect for enduro riders.
+Pivot makes super-light but durable frames that are perfect for enduro riders.

-Trailer riders should check out the Trail 429, which is designed for speed, even on the most technical trail.
+Trailer riders should check out the Trail 429, designed for speed, even on the most technical trail.